 - The National Mediation Board

-A transcribed record of the September 21, 2011 meeting can be found here Report on the September 21, 2011 Aviation Workforce-Management Conference
+A transcribed record of the September 21, 2011 meeting, with a copy of the MOU, can be found here Report on the September 21, 2011 Aviation Workforce-Management Conference

 A second semi-annual workforce management conference was held June 21, 2012, also at DOT headquarters.
 Secretary LaHood again hosted the event.
 He conducted a fireside chat with Veterans Affairs Secretary Eric Shinseki.
 Approximately 170 people attended.